Maintenant Croatia Reading

 Plough Prize 2011

-I’m very pleased to have won The Plough Prize 2011.
+Tom’s poem ‘Day Thirty-Two’ has won The Plough Prize 2011.
 You can read the winning poem and others at The Plough Prize website here.

 Harrison quote